-The Supervisory Committee complements the student's Research Advisor in terms of directing the students research and professional development.
+The Supervisory Committee complements the student's Research Advisor ir students research and professional development.
 The Supervisory Committee members are an invaluable source of independent advice, support and, if there is a need, participate in student-advisor conflict resolution.
-All committee members are present at the oral examinations and the final Ph.D. defense, and provide evaluation of the student's progress.
-Together with the Research Advisor, the Supervisory Committee constitutes the body that makes all decisions regarding the student progress towards obtaining his/her degree.
+All committee members are present at the oral examinations and the final Ph.
+D. defense, and provide evaluation of Advisor, the Supervisory Committee constitutes the body that makes all decisions regarding the student progress towards obtaining his/her degree.